A guide to dog adoption

 Obviously, we're team ADOPT, and we believe everyone should experience the absolute joy of giving a dog a second (or, in some cases, first) chance at having a great life in a loving home.

-So, Valgray's pledged to gift every dog successfully adopted from F.A.L.L.E.N.
+Valgray has pledged to gift every dog successfully adopted from F.A.L.L.E.N.
 Angels Pet Rescue a gorgeous, easy-to-clean collar with personalised, engraved name tags because they deserve the very best in life!

 Haven't considered visiting F.A.L.L.E.N.
 Angels Pet Rescue to find a dog?
 It's just 30 km north of Cape Town and well worth a visit!
-Contact info@fallenangels.org.za to arrange a visit, or view their website at www.fallenangels.org.za to see some fabulous floofy friends waiting for someone to find them and take them home.
+Contact info@fallenangels.org.za to arrange a visit, or view their website at https://www.fallenangels.org.za/ to see some fabulous floofy friends waiting for someone to find them and take them home.

 Please note this blog is for information purposes only.
 Valgray for Dogs always encourages dog owners to consult a veterinarian before making any decisions regarding canine care, meals, medical issues, oral care, training and behavioural conditions.